Skip to main content

 Figure (\PageIndex{35}\): Hamilton Smith and Daniel Nathans at the Nobel Prize press conference, 12 October 1978 (reproduced with permission from Susie Fitzhugh).
 Original Repository: Alan Mason Chesney Medical Archives, Daniel Nathans Collection.
 Image from: Pingoud, A., Wilson, G.G., and Wende, W. (2014) Nuc Acids Res 42(12):7489-7527.

 Restriction enzymes are named according to the taxonomy of the organism in which they were discovered.
 The first letter of the enzyme refers to the genus of the organism and the second and third to the species.
 This is followed by letters and/or numbers identifying the isolate.
 Roman numerals are used to specify different enzymes from the same organism.
 For example, the enzyme ‘HindIII’ was discovered in Haemophilus influenzae, serotype d, and is distinct from the HindI and HindII endonucleases also present within this bacterium.
-The DNA-methyltransferases (MTases) that accompany restriction enzymes are named in the same way, and given the prefix ‘M.’.
-When there is more than one MTase, they are prefixed ‘M1.’, ‘M2.’, etc, if they are separate proteins or ‘M1∼M2.’ when they are joined.
+The DNA-methyltransferases (MTases) accompanying restriction enzymes are named similarly, and given the prefix ‘M.’.
+When there is more than one MTase, they are prefixed ‘M1.’, ‘M2.’, etc, if they are separate proteins or ‘M1∼M2.’ when joined.

 The recognition sequences of Type II Restriction Enzymes are palindromic, with two possible types of palindromic sequences.
 The mirror-like palindrome is similar to those found in ordinary text, in which a sequence reads the same forward and backward on a single strand of DNA, as in GTAATG.
 The inverted repeat palindrome is also a sequence that reads the same forward and backward, but the forward and backward sequences are found in complementary DNA strands (i.e., of double-stranded DNA), as in GTATAC (GTATAC being complementary to CATATG).
 Inverted repeat palindromes are more common and have greater biological importance than mirror-like palindromes.
 The position of cleavage within the palindromic sequence can vary depending on the enzyme and can produce either single-stranded overhanging sequences (sticky ends) or blunt-ended DNA products.
-Examples of staggers and blunt end cuts by restriction enzymes are shown in Table \(\PageIndex{8}\) below.
+Table \(\PageIndex{8}\) below shows examples of staggered and blunt end cuts by restriction enzymes.

 Table \(\PageIndex{8}\): Staggered and blunt end cut sequences by EcoR1 and Sma1

-Methylation can be used by the host to protect its own genome from cleavage.
+The host can use methylation to protect its own genome from cleavage.
 For example, the methylation of the EcoRI recognition sequence by the M.EcoRI methyltransferase (MTase), changes the sequence from GAATTC to GAm6ATTC (m6A = N6-methyladenine).
-This modification completely protects the sequence from cleavage by EcoRI.
+This modification completely protects the sequence from EcoRI cleavage.

 Figure (\PageIndex{36}\): DNA Recognition and Cleavage by Type II Restriction Endonucleases.
 (A) Pictorial view of an EcoRV dimer scanning nonspecifically along the DNA until a specific binding site is recognized.
 This causes coupling with the metal cofactor and strain distortion of the DNA.
 Hydrolysis of the phosphodiester bond is mediated and the DNA cleavage products are released from the enzyme.
 (B) shows a space-filling model of EcoRV DNA recognition and cleavage.
 Figure (A) from Pingoud, A., Wilson, G.G., and Wende, W. (2014) Nuc Acids Res 42(12):7489-7527. and Figure (B) from Thomas Splettstoesser